-Court Prerequisites Homeless People for Surviving In line with the City’s Efforts
+Court Prosecutes Homeless People for Surviving In line with the City’s Efforts

 Report from Camping Ban Motions Hearing: 2/16/17